terraform-ibm-modules/terraform-ibm-resource-group/examples/new-resource-group/README.md

-# New Resource Group Example
+# New Resource group example

-An example creating a new resource group.
+An example showing how to create a new Resource group